 - Get a police report for your claim

 - Speak to your West Virginia uninsured motorist attorney about the accident

 Claimable Damages in a West Virginia Uninsured Motorist Case

 As a victim of any car accident (whether the motorist was insured or not), you are entitled to bring a case against the party responsible for your injuries.
 You may file a claim for:

 - Vehicle damage

 - Emotional distress

 After an accident, your immediate focus should be on your health and recovery.
 The Charleston, West Virginia uninsured motorist attorneys at Tiano O’Dell, PLLC will handle all of the complex details involved in a car accident claim, especially those in which the negligent driver was uninsured.

 Tiano O’Dell, PLLC | Uninsured Motorist Lawyers in West Virginia

 Even if an uninsured motorist caused an accident, it may be possible to obtain compensation for the damages caused by the driver.
-The attorneys at Tiano O’Dell, PLLC can help you secure a judgment against the uninsured party.
+The Charleston personal injury attorneys at Tiano O’Dell, PLLC can help you secure a judgment against the uninsured party.
 Even if the uninsured motorist claims that he or she has no money or resources, there may be assets available including real property, monetary funds, future annuities, and other forms of income.
 An investigation into the uninsured’s resources may be possible.
 It will cost you nothing to discuss your case; there are absolutely no fees unless we win your case.
 Tiano O’Dell, PLLC offers a complimentary consultation in which you can ask questions and review possible legal options specific to your case.
 To schedule your appointment, call our office at (304) 720-6700 or contact us online today.